lamhq/tech-notes/pages/devops/aws/30-governance/1-organizations.md

 # AWS Organizations

-AWS Organizations is a free governance tool that allows you to create and manage multiple AWS accounts.
+AWS Organizations is a free governance tool that allows you to create and **manage multiple AWS accounts**.

 With it, you can control your accounts from a single location rather than jumping from account to account.